aahmed22/fastapi_projects/project2/project2_readme.md

 ## Pydantics and Data Validation
 Pydantics is a library that is used for data validation and how to handle data coming to our FastAPI app.
+We will be using the "BaseModel" from the Pydantic library to assist us with validating the variables within the object itself.

 ```python
 class ItemRequest(BaseModel):